 Mobility has become the overwhelmingly most-desired capability of expense management solutions.
 As companies become increasingly global, and employees use their mobile phones for more and more business functions, they expect to be able to do anything on their phone as they can on a desktop.
 With this, we’ve placed a major emphasis on ensuring that our users can benefit from the full Chrome River experience, regardless of the device they are using.
-Thanks to our responsive design and web app approach, business travelers can easily create, submit and approve complex expense reports from their phones.
+Thanks to our responsive design and web app approach, business travellers can easily create, submit and approve complex expense reports from their phones.
 Not only is the functionality identical, but it also delivers the same user interface, so users don’t need to learn how to navigate a mobile app, which may look significantly different to the desktop version.

 Another prediction – a greater reliance on optical character recognition (OCR) – also ties into the increasing focus on mobility.
-Travelers who quickly snap a photo of a receipt in a restaurant and upload it to their expense solution don’t want to have to go back into the system in order to correct information that’s been incorrectly extracted by the OCR system.
+Travellers who quickly snap a photo of a receipt in a restaurant and upload it to their expense solution don’t want to have to go back into the system in order to correct information that’s been incorrectly extracted by the OCR system.
 Thankfully, the OCR of today is a far cry from early systems, and receipt reading accuracy is now often beyond 95%, especially when used in conjunction with a credit card that is matched to the solution.

 Even more impressive is that thanks to advanced technologies like Google Vision, OCR systems can look at, for example, a restaurant chain’s logo at the top of a receipt and identify the merchant.
 OCR continues to be a major focus for Chrome River, and we continue to add new language capabilities, so our users can benefit from this capability wherever they go.